fredjkhar/fullstack-bianchi-web-app/README.md

  https://bianchiprofessional.netlify.app/

- ### The online version does not have a functionnal backend; the booking mechanism won't work.
-The full experiment with the app, please follow the steps above.
+ ### The online version does not have a working back-end; the booking mechanism will not work.
+To fully experience the application, please follow the steps above.